jumpinjackie/forge-e33-mod/design/CARDLIST.md

 > Renoir: WE are your family.
 You would condemn us all to die, for what?
 Who do you really save with your sacrifice?

 No ideas yet.

-> Act 2 - 3 Intermission in the real world
-> Alicia: If we bring Maman out of the Canvas, she'll try to return.
-We must hide the Canvas...
-> Clea: Well-reasoned.
-And such a... clever hiding spot you've chosen.

-Sounds like a some blue instant that phases out a nonland permanent.

 > Act 3: Before final boss battle with Renoir
 > Renoir: As your father, I must look out for you.
 Especially when you can't look out for yourself.